teejaywurld/form-validaton/README.md

 ﻿# User Form-Validaton
-This is a simple form validation to validate user entries
+This is a simple JavaScript form validation project to validate user entries